Christmas carol: Andorra and Catalan-speaking territories

 The Nadala or Cançó de Nadal (in plural nadales) are a popular group of songs, usually requiring a chorus, that are song from Advent until Epiphany.
 Their written versions starts in the 15th century.
 In the past were usually being song by shepherds and their families in market squares and in front of churches.

 The Nadala origins are uncertain but usually cited to be related with the Montseny and Pedraforca mountains in Catalonia (by the counties of Osona and Girona).
 As quite a few have references to mythological events and powers, some authors claim that they contain part of the religion that was present in the territory before Christianity arrived as it was kept alive in these mountainous regions.

 The nadala is usually paired with the caramella, being one for the winter solstice events while the other to the spring equinox.

 Ukraine

 Ukrainian Christmas carols are named kolyadka (колядки).
 They were originally sung to celebrate the birth of the Sun (winter solstice).
 After the incorporation into Christianity, their theme has been shifted to Christmas, celebrating the birth of Jesus Christ.

-The Ukrainian carol most known to the Western World is the "Carol of the Bells", with English lyrics by the American composer of Ukrainian descent Peter J. Wilhousky, composed by the Ukrainian composer Mykola Leontovych as "Shchedryk", and premiered in December 1916 by a choral group made up of students at Kyiv University.
+The Ukrainian carol most known in the Western world is the "Carol of the Bells", with English lyrics by the American composer of Ukrainian descent Peter J. Wilhousky, composed by the Ukrainian composer Mykola Leontovych as "Shchedryk", and premiered in December 1916 by a choral group made up of students at Kyiv University.
 Although it is a Christmas carol in Wilhousky's English lyrics, in original Ukrainian lyrics it is a Generous Eve carol (shchedrivka, щедрівка), having nothing with Christianity.